France Moves To Ban Students From Using Cellphones In Schools

 Le Monde reports that in recent years, the number of young French people carrying cellphones has increased dramatically.
 More than 8 in 10 adolescents in France were equipped with smartphones in 2015, compared with 2 in 10 in 2011.
 The newspaper notes that many students begin carrying phones at age 9, when they start going to school alone.

 "It's about enforcing the rules and the law.
 The use of telephones is forbidden in class," Blanquer said in September, according to Le Figaro.
-"With principals, teachers, and parents, we need to find ways to protect our students from the dispersion of screens and phones.
+"With principals, teachers and parents, we need to find ways to protect our students from the dispersion of screens and phones.
 In the Council of Ministers, we put our cellphones in lockers before we meet.
 It seems to me that this is feasible for any human group, including a class."

 Blanquer pointed to existing systems at many schools, whereby students put their phones in a box when they enter the classroom.